Spectra of Reduced Fractals and Their Applications in Biology: Applications to Biology

-As examples of biological systems considered in his paper, we select {\it green algae} (Division: Charophyta and Chlorophyta), and consider two classes of Charophyta, namely, Charophyceae and Zygnematophyceae, and three classes of Chlorophyta, namely, Chlorophyceae, Ulvophyceae and Trebouxiophyceae.$^{26,27}$ In Fig. 1, we present 9 selected algae of the class Zygnematophyceae, and Fig. 2 shows 8 selected algae of Chlorophyceae; algae of other classes are used in spectra of reduced fractals described in Sec.
-3.3.
-As shown by the images presented in Figs. 1 and 2, we consider only green algae that habitat mainly in freshwater, but five different classes, with each class containing algae of different sizes, shapes and nature.
-The considered sample of algae is diversified and rich in its structure, and thus it is sufficient to illustrate all main concepts and objectives of this paper.
+As examples of biological systems considered in his paper, we select {\it green algae} (\mbox{Division}: Charophyta and Chlorophyta), and consider two classes of Charophyta, namely, Charophyceae and Zygnematophyceae, and three classes of Chlorophyta, namely, Chlorophyceae, Ulvophyceae and Trebouxiophyceae~\cite{26,27}.
+In Figure~\ref{fig1}, we present nine selected algae of the class Zygnematophyceae, and Figure~\ref{fig2} shows eight selected algae of Chlorophyceae; algae of other classes are used in the spectra of reduced fractals described in Section~\ref{sec3.3}.
+As shown by the images presented in {Figures}~\ref{fig1} and~\ref{fig2}, we consider only green algae that mainly inhabit in freshwater, but five different classes, with each class containing algae of different sizes, shapes and nature.
+The considered sample of algae is diversified and rich in its structure, and thus it is sufficient to illustrate all the main concepts and objectives of this~paper.

-All considered algae of the class Zygnematophyceae are {\it unicellular} and they belong to the family Desmidiaceae; each one of them splits into 2 parts that have perfect symmetry; however, if we scale down, then they show no self-similarity.
-Nevertheless, these algae are examples of reduced fractals defined in Sec.
-2. On the other hand, two selected algae of the class Chlorophyceae that are {\it multicellular} show more prominent self-similarity than the unicellular algae but still their self-similarity is limited, and their range of magnification is finite, which means that these algae can also be represented by reduced fractals.
+All considered algae of the class Zygnematophyceae are {\it unicellular} and they belong to the family Desmidiaceae; each one of them splits into two parts that have perfect symmetry; however, if we scale down, then they show no self-similarity.
+Nevertheless, these algae are examples of reduced fractals defined in Section~\ref{sec2}.
+On the other hand, two selected algae of the class Chlorophyceae that are {\it multicellular} show more prominent self-similarity than the unicellular algae, but still their self-similarity is limited, and their range of magnification is finite, which means that these algae can also be represented by reduced fractals.

-The limits on self-similarity and on the range of magnification in the class Chlorophyceae of colonial algea are presented in Table 1, which contains algae of different families, namely, {\it Eudorina elegans} belongs to the family Volvocaceae, the next two algae belong to the family Scenedesmaceae, and the remaining three algae are from the family Hydrodictyaceae.
-For the algae in Table 1, it is seen that the replication of colony (shown by magnification) is an indicator of limited self-similarity.
+The limits on self-similarity and on the range of magnification in the class Chlorophyceae of colonial algae are presented in Table~\ref{tab1}, which contains algae of different families, namely, {\it Eudorina elegans} belongs to the family Volvocaceae, the next two algae belong to the family Scenedesmaceae, and the remaining three algae are from the family Hydrodictyaceae.
+For the algae in Table~\ref{tab1}, it is seen that the replication of colony (shown by magnification) is an indicator of limited self-similarity.
 Since both self-similarity and the range of magnification are finite, these algae can also be described by reduced fractals.